schweini/PersWiFiManager/README.md

 # PersWiFiManager + ESP32

 (I'm just trying to add ESP32 support right now, will issue a PR later)
+- needs an ESP32 webserver.
+Until the official one is fixed, use this one: https://github.com/bbx10/WebServer_tng

 Current status on ESP32:
 - compiles correctly